| EXECUTIVE SUMMARY

 is contained in the World Population Plan of Action.

-30. The World Population Plan of Action is not
+30. The World Population Plan of Action is not self-enforcing and will require vigorous efforts by

 interested countries, U.N. agencies and other international